-Strip Mining In Appalachia is an early Appalshop examination of the desecration of land and communities that is brought about by surface mining of coal.
-A mine operators opinion that environmental impact is minimal is contrasted with statements from people whose homes have been ruined by bad mining practices.
-Aerial footage is used to show strip mines while a biologist provides a scientific explanation of what this mining method does to the land.
+Strip Mining In Appalachia is an early Appalshop examination of the desecration of land and communities through surface mining of coal.
+A mine operator’s opinion that environmental impact is minimal is contrasted with statements from people whose homes have been ruined by bad mining practices.
+Aerial footage is used to show strip mines, while a biologist provides a scientific explanation of what this mining method does to the land.
+Although Strip Mining in Appalachia was filmed in the early 70s, it remains a clear-eyed and sobering voice in the ongoing debate over mining practices today — as well as a moment in time in a region that has been grappling with the consequences of this industry for centuries.

 Screenings & Festivals